minhaj-313/minhaj-313/README.md

 I also bring **ethical hacking and cybersecurity awareness** into my work, identifying vulnerabilities and strengthening systems, making me a versatile professional bridging **data analytics, automation, and security**.

 > "Shaikh Minhaj is a AI-Enabled Data Analyst, and AI Strategist with expertise in Python, SQL, Power BI, Excel, and ethical hacking.
-He drives data-driven solutions, business intelligence, and automation at scale."
+He drives data-driven solutions, business intelligence, and automation at scale.
+Currently working as a Data Management Analyst at Deloitte"

 ---